Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-10-13-XorRotate.md

 title:        Basic XOR-rotates and their inverse
 categories:   [math]
 tags:         [integer]
-description:  Simplified description of bijections formed only from XORs and shifts.
+description:  Simplified description of bijections formed only from XORs and bit rotations.
 ---

 \\
-A quick note on a class of invertible (bijective) integer functions composed solely from XOR and bit-shift operations.
+A quick note on a class of invertible (bijective) integer functions composed solely from XOR and bit-rotation operations.
 The handful of references I've run across seem to make things way more complicated than needed from my perspective.

 * Just assuming 32-bit integers but extends to other widths (but power-of-two only).
 * Using convention that a 32-bit integer `x` in matrix form is $x=\left(x_0,x_1,\ldots\right)^{T}$ where $x_0$ is the low bit.